4 Key Nutrients Your Heart is Crying Out For

 Some researchers have noticed a connection between those who don’t eat fish and an increased risk of cardiovascular disease, and if this sounds like you, then it could be highly beneficial to take a fish oil supplement.

 Please have a look at our excellent, superior quality and extremely clean WFH Quattrocardio fish oils which are scientifically formulated to support the health of the cardiovascular, immune, neurological and skeletal systems.

 2) Vitamin D3

 Low vitamin D3 is linked to a higher risk of cardiovascular disease.
 That’s why, during the summer months, it’s important to get yourself out in the sunlight, exposing as much of your skin as possible, for short bursts without burning.

 According to national surveys, one in five people in the UK has low vitamin D status.
-While there are always several contributing factors to consider when it comes to your susceptibility of any illness, this statistic does make one wonder how many of us are also running the risk of developing heart issues, at least in part, for lack of vitamin D.
+While there are always several contributing factors to consider when it comes to your susceptibility to any illness, this statistic does make one wonder how many of us are also running the risk of developing heart issues, at least in part for lack of vitamin D.